-The results of the June 30, 2018 actuarial valuation of the Educational Retirement Board of New Mexico (ERB) are presented in this report.
+The results of the June 30, 2019 actuarial valuation of the Educational Retirement Board of New Mexico (ERB) are presented in this report.
 Table 1 of our report summarizes the key actuarial results.
 Table 2 analyzes changes in the unfunded actuarial accrued liability.
 Tables 3 and 4 show more detailed actuarial information.
 Tables 5a and 5b develop the Funding Policy Contribution and compare to the actual contributions received.
-Tables 6a, 6b, 6c, 13, 14, 15 and 16 show statistical information about the membership, and Tables 7 through 9b, and Table 11 show information about plan assets.
+Tables 6a, 6b, 6c, 14, 15, 16 and 17 show statistical information about the membership, and Tables 7 through 9b, and Table 12 show information about plan assets.
 Tables 10a and 10b show the calculation of the actuarial gains and losses.
-Table 12 shows the solvency test, used by some funds in their annual report.
+Table 11 shows a history of the plan's funding progress.
+Table 13 shows the solvency test, used by some funds in their annual report.
 Finally, Appendix 1 is a summary of the benefit and contribution provisions of ERB, Appendix 2 is a summary of the actuarial methods and assumptions, and Appendix 3 is a glossary of terms.